 The following dates indicates what vital, land, probate, and court records are in Davie county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Also see the Davie County Records in the North Carolina State Archives.

 - Davie County Clerk of Court has Probate Records from 1808, Court Records from 1829 and Divorce Records from call court clerk for details.
-The County Clerk of Court holds probate records and court records if they have not been transferred to the state archives in Raleigh.
 Probate records include not only wills, but also loose estates records.
-Court records may include apprentice bonds, bastardy bonds, and officials' or constables' bonds in addition to dockets, fee and account books, and court minutes and orders.
-They also have Divorce Records.

 - Davie County Tax Assessor / Collector